THIS DATE IN HISTORY: April 18

 Video: 1959 Stanley Cup Film: Canadiens 4th Straight Cup

-1987: Pat LaFontaine's goal at 68:47 of overtime gives the New York Islanders a 3-2 victory against the Washington Capitals in Game 7 of the Patrick Division Semifinals in Landover, Maryland.
+1987: Pat LaFontaine scores at 68:47 of overtime to give the New York Islanders a 3-2 victory against the Washington Capitals in Game 7 of the Patrick Division Semifinals in Landover, Maryland.
 The game starts on Saturday night and lasts into the early hours of Sunday morning, becoming known as the "Easter Epic."
 Islanders goaltender Kelly Hrudey makes 73 saves before LaFontaine's turnaround slap shot from just inside the blue line whizzes past a screened Bob Mason for the win.

 RELATED: LaFontaine, others recall 'Easter Epic'